iLumensFirmware/pages-policies/index.md

 When the app is running, the lamp state data is constantly changing and logs as we do operations.
 The data is only used for crash reporting and is only collected at the time of a crash.

-#### Crash Report Data Details
+## Crash Report Data Details

 The following data may be collected at the time of a crash:

-- **Device Model & OS Version**: Used to identify crash patterns specific to certain devices or operating systems.
+### Device Model & OS Version

+Used to identify crash patterns specific to certain devices or operating systems.

+### App Version

-- **App Version**: Helps us track issues related to specific releases.
+Helps us track issues related to specific releases.
 If you report a bug on an older version, we may advise you to update the app if the issue has been fixed.

+### Lamp Version(s)

-- **Lamp Version(s)**: The firmware version of connected lamps, collected only if iLumens lamps are connected at the time of the crash.
+The firmware version of connected lamps, collected only if iLumens lamps are connected at the time of the crash.
 This helps identify compatibility issues.

+### Scanned iLumens Bluetooth Devices

-- **Scanned iLumens Bluetooth Devices**: During a Bluetooth scan, we log the name, ID, and RSSI (signal strength) of detected iLumens devices.
+During a Bluetooth scan, we log the name, ID, and RSSI (signal strength) of detected iLumens devices.
 The app connects to a maximum of three iLumens devices at a time.
 This information is only collected at the time of a crash and helps diagnose connection issues.

+### Lamp Identifiers

-- **Lamp Identifiers**: The MAC address and user-assigned name of your lamp, collected only at the time of a crash, to help track your lamp during troubleshooting.
+The MAC address and user-assigned name of your lamp, collected only at the time of a crash, to help track your lamp during troubleshooting.

+### Schedule Data

-- **Schedule Data**: If your lamp has active schedules, we log them to replicate issues in-house.
+If your lamp has active schedules, we log them to replicate issues in-house.
 We do not track inactive schedules or your usage of them.
 This is only collected at the time of a crash.

+### LED Data
-- **LED Data**: The current LED settings (brightness and color) at the time of the crash.
+The current LED settings (brightness and color) at the time of the crash.
 We do not track your history of LED usage.

+### Lamp State Data

-- **Lamp State Data**: Whether your lamp is on or off, if a schedule is active, and if the lamp believes it is day or night based on the schedule.
+Whether your lamp is on or off, if a schedule is active, and if the lamp believes it is day or night based on the schedule.
 We also log whether the current LED settings are set manually or by a schedule, and if the night light or motion sensor is active.
 This data is only collected at the time of a crash.

+### Time of Crash

-- **Time of Crash**: The exact time of the crash and the time your phone sends the report, which is important for diagnosing scheduling issues.
+The exact time of the crash and the time your phone sends the report, which is important for diagnosing scheduling issues.

+### Stack Traces*

-- **Stack Traces**: Detailed information about the app's state at the time of the crash, including the sequence of function calls.
+Detailed information about the app's state at the time of the crash, including the sequence of function calls.
 Stack traces do not contain any identifiable data beyond what is listed above.

 ## Data Retention